-Geography is one of our favorite subjects and learning about country flags of the world is one of our top topics in Geography because flags are just fascinating!
-We have tied our Geography lessons in with the upcoming Winter Olympics!
+Learning about country flags of the world is one of our top topics in Geography because flags of the world pictures are just fascinating!
+We have tied our Geography lessons in with the upcoming Winter Olympics and made some fun flags for kids!
 In this post, we will share a wonderful list of olympic games for kids including country flags of the world printables, crafts, activities and ideas.

-Learning about many country flags of the world is easier with hands-on visuals, such as this fun set of flag 3-part cards.
-As part of our Olympics kids activities, we are definitely including this set and, as we compare our flags to the list of countries participating in the Winter Olympics, we can mark the ones that match.
-You can get this set at the end of this post.
+Learning about many country flags of the world is easier with hands-on visuals.
+As part of our Olympics kids activities, we are including this set and, as we compare our flags to the list of countries participating in the Winter Olympics, we can mark the ones that match.
+Get this olympic country flags printable set at the end of this post.

 2 Go Ice Skating

-There are so many great studies about flags and their countries, which definitely add so much fun to Geography lessons.
+There are many great studies about flags and their countries, which add fun to Geography lessons.
 Aside from the flags visual, activities that are kinesthetic (those that involve movement) are a lot of fun.
 This year, the Winter Olympics have many sports and we are excited to watch them all!

 Some of the sports with ice skates include: